tidy-finance/website/docs/35_fama_french_replication.md

   select(permno, sorting_date, portfolio_me, portfolio_bm)
 ```

-Next, we merge the portfolios to the return data of the rest of the year.
+Next, we merge the portfolios to the return data for the rest of the year.
 To implement this step, we create a new column `sorting_date` in our return data by setting the date to sort on to July of $t-1$ if the month is June (of year $t$) or earlier or to July of year $t$ if the month is July or later.

 ```r